Amanda Black: 2019–2020: Growth and Power

 Anthony Hamilton announced in December 2018 that he and Amanda Black were collaborating on music together.
 On 30 January 2019 Amanda announced that she had signed with Sony Music Entertainment.
 She later released her single "Thandwa Ndim", which was her first release in two years.
 The song debuted on Metro FM's Fresh Breakfast Show with DJ Fresh and Somizi Mhlongo and peaked at No. 1 on the local iTunes charts the day of release.

 In 2020, She also collaborated with Berita on the single, "Siyathandana" from the album Songs in the Key of Love.

 Her album Power won Best Album of the year at South African Afro Music Awards (Saafma).

-2021–2023: Mnyama
+2021–present: Mnyama, From My Soil To Yours

 On 4 June 2021, she released a song "Kutheni Na" featuring Kwesta as second single from her album.
 On 2 July 2021, her third single "Let It Go" was released.
 Her third studio album Mnyama was released on 6 August 2021.

+Her fourth studio album From My Soil To Yours released on 17 November 2023.
+Production was handled by her long-time producers Christer Kobedi and Vaughan Fourie with three producers Fundile Dlamini, Thato Modika Andziso Ngobeni and Batundi Muisha resulting to genre spanning rnb, afro-pop, and soul.
+It was supported by two singles "Nguwe", and "Love is for Mahala".